sypien-julia/dose-calc-gke/README.md

 Example zone: us-central1-a, more on https://cloud.google.com/compute/docs/regions-zones/

+Execute:
-// todo czy to trzeba Execute gcloud container clusters get-credentials CLUSTER --zone ZONE
+`gcloud container clusters get-credentials CLUSTER --zone ZONE`

 5. Download API key from
 https://cloud.google.com/docs/authentication/getting-started and place it in `server/credentials.json`,   it will be needed for the image,